A Beginner’s Guide to Fishing Outriggers

 Our Deluxe Outrigger System is a more affordable option for sportfishing boats.
 The outriggers offer the same quality as the Bluewater system but are made with a more cost-effective carbon fiber blend.
 Deluxe outriggers also feature a one-handle design that allows you to adjust them from under the T-Top.

 The Deluxe Outrigger System comes in 16-foot and 18-foot sizes and has a hybrid pole.
 You can also opt for collapsible or internally rigged options.

 Coastal Outrigger Systems

-The Coastal Outrigger System features a patent-pending stainless steel base that you can position at any angle.
+The Coastal Outrigger System features a stainless steel base that you can position at any angle.
 The winner of the 2020 Miami Boat Show Innovation Award, these outriggers allow you to use hybrid poles and are an ideal option for deep-sea fishing or casting at the sandbar.